Colchester Rubber Co.: Factory

-Founding Owners
+Founding owners

 The Colchester Rubber Company was founded by George Watkinson who was born 1838.
 Prior to founding Colchester Rubber Company, George Watkinson was a manager at the Candee Rubber Company.

 The Colchester Rubber Company factory, or Rubber Works, at Colchester were co-managed by George Watkinson and his son Irving Watkinson.
 Irving Watkinson was a busy man, as he also kept the Colchester town weather station and was the proverbial man about town raising show dogs and horses while selling bicycles for the Columbia Brand and being the Captain of the town's baseball team.

 Products

 The Colchester Rubber Company manufactured high end rubber footwear for men, women and children.
 Their speciality products were working boots for cold and wet weather, rain boots and galoshes.
-To complement these products, during the short summer season of April to July, they also made and sold canvas and rubber shoes under the classification of “Tennis” shoes.
-The somewhat misleadingly named “Tennis” shoe range included shoes for walking, baseball, bicycle, tennis and yachting.
+To complement these products, during the short summer season of April to July, they also made and sold canvas and rubber shoes under the classification of "Tennis" shoes.
+The somewhat misleadingly named "Tennis" shoe range included shoes for walking, baseball, bicycle, tennis and yachting.

 The Colchester Rubber Company's products were rated high end quality and considered by some as #1 in their field.
-The “Tennis” shoes were the promenade shoe of choice at Newport, Rhode Island during the Gilded Age.
+The "Tennis" shoes were the promenade shoe of choice at Newport, Rhode Island during the Gilded Age.
 The products were also exported worldwide and during the late 1880s and early 1890s were seen on the beaches and board-walks in Europe's many resorts.

 In 1892 Colchester Rubber Company displayed their footwear at the Chicago World's Fair and Exposition.

-Company Takeover
+Company takeover

-During 1892, Colchester Rubber Company was acquired by The United States Rubber Company as part of their intention to form a monopoly and control the rubber industry in the United States of America by buying a majority of the rubber companies which were in operation at that time.
+During 1892, Colchester Rubber Company was acquired by The United States Rubber Company as part of their intention to form a monopoly and control the rubber industry in the United by buying a majority of the rubber companies which were in operation at that time.